We have a fantastic, committed and enthusiastic Board of Trustees, chaired by John Tizard.

-He is an independent strategic advisor and commentator on the VCS, public policy and public services.
+John is an independent strategic advisor and commentator on the VCS, public policy and public services.
 He works with a range of organisations in the public, VCS, social, trade union, academic and business sectors providing strategic advice and challenge, with a specific focus on governance, strategic change, and collaboration and partnership, and leadership.

-John regularly writes, speaks and comments on public policy, leadership, public service reform and practice nationally and internationally.
+He regularly writes, speaks and comments on public policy, leadership, public service reform and practice nationally and internationally.
 He mentors senior leaders.